codesapienbe/codesapienbe/README.md

 - 👀 I’m interested in data science, machine learning, and AI.
 - 🌱 I’m currently learning V Programming Language.
 - 💞️ I’m looking to collaborate on AI Journalist.
-- 📫 You can reach me via dev@mail.be
+- 📫 You can reach me via ydev@tuta.io

 <!---
 codesapienbe/codesapienbe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.